appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-ee-chart.md

 To restore the backup, follow the below steps:

-1. To copy the Appsmith backup into the new Appsmith pod, run the following command:
+1. Run the below command to copy the Appsmith backup into the new Appsmith pod:

    ```bash
    kubectl cp appsmith-backup-2022-10-24T07-09-56.930Z.tar.gz <namespace>/<pod_name>:/appsmith-stacks/data/backup/
    ```

-2. To copy the keycloak backup into the new Appsmith pod, run the following command:
+2. Run the below command to copy the keycloak backup into the new Appsmith pod:

    ```bash
    kubectl cp keycloak_bkp.json <namespace>/<pod_name>:/appsmith-stacks/data/
    ```

-3. To restore Appsmith data, run the following command:
+3. Run the below command to restore Appsmith data:

    ```bash
    kubectl exec -it <namespace>/<pod_name> -- appsmithctl restore